code-of-chaos/AthenaColor/README.md

 ---
 ## Content and Examples
- For examples on how to use the package, go to [the wiki examples](https://github.com/DirectiveAthena/VerSC-AthenaColor/wiki/Examples) on the Github Repo.
+ For examples on how to use the package, go to [the wiki examples](https://github.com/DirectiveAthena/VerSC-AthenaColor/wiki/Examples) on the GitHub Repo.

 To immediately  see what the package can do, run the package itself (will call the `__main__.py` file in the package):